 And if there are bad reviews take the time to read the specifics of the complaints - are they reasonable?
 Were they resolved fairly?

 Communication is key.
-I understand the frustration of disappointment, but a nasty attitude is not going to resolve things any easier for you.
-Attacking the seller is never okay, and once that tactic is in play I support the sellers right to extinguish all communication with you, and perhaps move forward with a third party arbitrator.
+I understand the frustration of disappointment, but a nasty attitude is not going to resolve things any easier.
+Attacking the seller is never okay and once that tactic is in play I support the seller's right to extinguish all communication with you and perhaps move forward with a third party arbitrator.

 4. What to do if you love the work, but it simply doesn't fit?
 The best place is to revisit the measurements given.
 Does it match the measurements, but not fit?
 Does it match neither?
 If you're goal is to have the costume corrected you'll need to be as specific as possible.
 When dealing with online transactions you need to realize that these problems are a very real outcome that can happen.
 If you're not prepared to resolve this you probably shouldn't order anything custom online.
 How the seller resolves these issues is crucial to their online reputation.

 5. What if it doesn't arrive on time?
 Remember, this isn't coming off the rack.
-It takes as long as it takes, and most sellers have other day job commitments before their costuming commitments.
-If you need a custom piece rushed to you by a certain date be prepared to pay big, but also be prepared to be disappointed.
-Despite any sellers best intentions, the odds are ever stacked against you in these situations.
+It takes as long as it takes and most sellers have other day job commitments before their costuming commitments.
+If you need a custom piece rushed to you by a certain date be prepared to pay more, but also be prepared to be disappointed.
+Despite any sellers best intentions the odds are ever stacked against you in these situations.
 Personally, my advice is to say just don't do it.
-Receiving a rushed costume allows no time for any problem resolution, which is unfair to both the buyer and seller.
+Receiving a rushed costume allows no time for any problem resolution which is unfair to both the buyer and seller.

 In summary, be reasonable about your expectations.
 You're probably not dealing with a seasoned professional.
 Accept that things may not be perfect and you may need to communicate extensively with the seller to resolve things.
 Understand that there is a human at the other end of the transaction with feelings.